Non-reciprocity is necessary for robust dimensional reduction and strong responses in stochastic topological systems: Non-Hermiticity is necessary for topological edge states in stochastic systems

 {We can now compare the behavior of the longest-lived eigenmodes in both the quantum and stochastic systems, described by matrices $\mathcal{A}$ and $\mathcal{W}$ respectively.
 In particular, we are interested in the topological phase, which occurs when $\gamma_\textnormal{ex}>\gamma_\textnormal{in}$, that is known to exhibit edge states in the quantum case \cite{asboth2016}.
 Indeed, the spectra $E$ of both systems look mostly similar (see Fig.~\ref{fig:SSH_spectrum_states}(b,c), top), except for two things.
 Firstly, there is a constant shift between them so that the quantum spectrum is symmetric around 0, while the stochastic spectrum has its maximum value at 0.
 The second difference is that there is a state within the gap in the quantum case (marked in red in Fig.~\ref{fig:SSH_spectrum_states}(b)) that is absent in the stochastic case.
 These differences mean that the longest-lived eigenmodes with $E=0$ come from different parts of the spectrum (highlighted in Figs.~\ref{fig:SSH_spectrum_states}(b) and (c) respectively with a dashed rectangle).
 In the quantum case, this zero-energy eigenstate $\bm{\psi}$ is clearly localized on the system edge (see Fig.~\ref{fig:SSH_spectrum_states}(b)).
 In contrast, the steady state $\bm{\bar{p}}$ in the stochastic case is completely uniform (see Fig.~\ref{fig:SSH_spectrum_states}(c)).}

-{We can prove more generally that \textit{the stochastic steady state is always uniform for any Hermitian system}.
+We can prove more generally that \textit{the stochastic steady state is always uniform for any ergodic Hermitian system}.
 By combining probability conservation $\sum_i\mathcal{W}_{ij}=0$ with Hermiticity $\mathcal{W}_{ij}=\mathcal{W}_{ji}$, we obtain that the sum of rates leaving state $j$ is equal to the sum of rates arriving to this state $-\mathcal{W}_{jj}=\sum_{i\neq j}\mathcal{W}_{ji}$.
 Now, the uniform state $\bar{p}_i=1/N$ will produce a zero net probability flow $\sum_i\mathcal{W}_{ji}\bar{p}_i=0$, i.e. the condition for the steady state.
-The existence of any other steady state is forbidden, since the steady state is unique according to the Perron–Frobenius theorem \cite{perron1907, frobenius1912}.
-Thus, the steady state is uniform in any reciprocal network.
-Remarkably, no restrictions besides reciprocity were made about the type of stochastic system that this proof holds for, so it applies to any geometry and dimension.}
+The existence of any other steady state is forbidden, since the steady state is unique in ergodic networks according to the Perron–Frobenius theorem \cite{perron1907, frobenius1912} applied to stochastic processes (Sec.~4 in Ref.~\cite{fernengel2022}).
+Thus, the steady state is uniform in any ergodic reciprocal network.
+Note that ergodic networks are connected: any state $j$ can be reached from any other state $i$ by a series of transitions -- which is the case in typical tight-binding and topological models.
+Remarkably, no restrictions besides reciprocity and ergodicity were made about the type of stochastic system that this proof holds for, so it applies to any geometry and dimension.